tonnykwon/blog/_machine/2019-06-27-Expectation Maximization.md

 $$ p(t = a_1) = \alpha_1, p(t = a_2) = \alpha_2, p(t = a_3) = \alpha_3$$

 where left hand side is expected value of $$E_{p(t)} t$$ and right hand side is expected value of function of $$E_{p(t)} f(t) $$.

+That is, the function of expected value is greater than or equal to the expected value of function when the function is concave.